International Travel Health Coverage

 Jason Stolz CLTC, CRPC

-At Diversified Insurance Brokers, we help travelers secure international travel health coverage that is built for the moments that matter most: sudden illness, accidental injuries, emergency room visits, hospitalization, and the possibility of medical evacuation abroad.
-Many people assume their domestic health plan will “work overseas,” but once you leave your home country, the rules, reimbursement, and access can change quickly.
-A dedicated travel health policy helps close those gaps and creates a practical plan for what to do if you need care while traveling.
+At Diversified Insurance Brokers, we help travelers secure international travel health coverage that is built for the moments that matter most — sudden illness abroad, accidental injuries, emergency room visits, hospitalization in an unfamiliar healthcare system, and the possibility of medical evacuation when local care is not adequate for the condition.
+Many travelers assume their domestic health plan will “work overseas” in some meaningful way, but once you leave your home country, the rules, reimbursement structures, and access to care change quickly and often dramatically.
+A dedicated international travel health policy closes those gaps and creates a practical operational plan for what to do if you need medical care while traveling.

 Get International Travel Health Coverage